Teske named grand champion in construction at Iroquois County Fashion Revue

 “What’s rewarding is being able to say ‘I made this,’” she said.

-Sandy Wilken presented Audrey Wagner, of the Country Kickers 4-H Club, with the Reserve Champion in Construction award.
+Sandy Wilken presented Aubrey Wagner, of the Country Kickers 4-H Club, with the Reserve Champion in Construction award.

 For being named reserve champion, Wagner received a pair of scissors from Wilken in memory of Wilken’s daughter, Janie.